Chinese Medicine Diagnosis (Part I): Observation

-We can see the spirit or energy of your internal organs through your eyes, voice, emotions and movements.
+We can see the overall vitality of your body through your eyes, voice, emotions and movements.

 b) Body shape and skin

-We can get information of changes in the Yin and Yang of your internal organs through the shape of your body, tightness or looseness of your muscles and the dryness or moistness of your skin.
+We can get information about the health of your internal organs through the shape of your body, tightness or looseness of your muscles and the dryness or moistness of your skin.

 This is a treasured part of traditional Chinese medicine diagnosis.
-We see the tongue as the mirror of the body, and it reflects pathological changes in the internal organs of the body.
+We see the tongue as a mirror of the body’s internal health, and it reflects pathological changes in the internal organs of the body.
 We look at the colour of the tongue, the shape and the coating (colour and thickness).
 I will give you more detailed information on tongue diagnosis in a separate article.

-Chinese medicine considers the five senses to be strongly associated with the functioning of the internal organs.
+Chinese medicine considers the five senses to be strongly associated with the health and function of the internal organs.
 The five senses are: